ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 "start:dev": "npx nodemon"
 ```
 7. Create `src` folder in the project root and `index.ts` file in this folder.
-8. Let's write some code:
+8. Next, the following code should be added:
 ```ts
 async function main() {
   console.log("Hello, TON!");